cdapio/cdap/cdap-docs/admin-manual/source/operations/index.rst

 - |monitoring|_ CDAP collects **logs and metrics** for all of its internal services.
-  This section provides links to the relevant APIs for accessing these logs and metrics, an overview of available monitoring utilities, and information on publishing metadata update notifications to Apache Kafka.
+  This section provides links to the relevant APIs for accessing these logs and metrics, and an overview of available monitoring utilities.

 .. |preferences| replace:: **Preferences and Runtime Arguments:**
 .. _preferences: preferences.html